-The Audit Committee, as of the date of this Annual Report, is composed of Brian Atkins, Dave Nickerson and John Kearney.
+The Audit Committee, as of the date of this Annual Report, is composed of independent directors John Warwick, Dave Nickerson and Jean-Charles Potvin.
 The Company considers each member of the Audit Committee to be financially literate for the purposes of National Instrument 52-110 ("NI 52-110").
-A majority of the committee members are independent and the Board of Directors, relying on NI 52-110 Section 3.5, have determined that such reliance will not materially affect the ability of the audit committee to act independently and satisfy the requirements of NI 52-110.
-The Company intends to increase the number of independent Board members at the next Annual General Meeting and will ensure each member of the Audit Committee be independent.